Gerhard de Beer

-Gerhard de Beer (born 5 July 1994) is a former American football offensive tackle.
+Gerhard de Beer (born 5 July 1994) is a South African former gridiron football player who was an offensive tackle in the National Football League (NFL) and XFL.
 He played college football at Arizona and was signed by the Buffalo Bills as an undrafted free agent in 2018.
 He has also played for the Green Bay Packers, Indianapolis Colts, Houston Roughnecks, and St. Louis BattleHawks.

 Early life

 De Beer was born and raised in South Africa.
 He played rugby and discus throw in high school at the Afrikaanse Hoër Seunskool.
 He moved to America to attend the University of Arizona to play American football.
 He redshirted his first season, but saw playing time for his final three seasons.

+De Beer was also an All-American thrower for the Arizona Wildcats track and field team, finishing 4th in the discus throw at the 2016 NCAA Division I Outdoor Track and Field Championships.